OUR WEBSHOP IS CURRENTLY CLOSED - NEW WEBSITE COMING SOON Can I telephone my order through to you or post you a cheque?

 We despatch Tuesdays, Wednesdays and Thursdays (Mondays too just in December) for next day delivery.
 We pack carefully and insulate cheeses with environmentally-friendly starch-based chips.
 In warm weather we use disposable ice gel packs to keep our cheeses cool in the box.
 Different despatch dates apply just before Christmas and over the Christmas holiday period.
 You can place your order with a despatch date in the future, i.e. you can forward order for special occasions such as birthdays, parties etc. Please note that no delivery company is perfect, although we get over 98% next-day delivered.
 Therefore, if your order is especially date sensitive, please bear this in mind as we cannot be responsible for late deliveries due to circumstances beyond our control.
 December deliveries often take longer than one day as all courier companies struggle to cope.
 We would always advise customers to allow an extra day for delivery if your order is for a special occasion such as a wedding or party.
 I want to send a gift - how soon before a birthday or Christmas should I send it?

 It really depends what you are sending.
 Whole cheeses such as a whole Cheddar truckle or baby Stilton usually have a shelf life of three weeks or more.
-If you are sending a mixed selection, the soft cheeses will only last two weeks at the most.
+If you are sending a mixed selection, the soft cheeses will only last three weeks at the most.
 In our experience, usually recipients do not mind using the soft cheeses before the event.
 We often say that you should treat a cheese gift a bit like fresh flowers.
 One wouldn't send fresh flowers and hope for them to last for three weeks.
-We do sell lots of cheese related non-food gift items too.Is the amount shown on my internet invoice the amount which will be charged to my credit card?
+We do sell lots of cheese related non-food gift items too.Where's my invoice?

 In 2006 we decided to exclude any printed invoices in parcels.
 We e-mail every customer with invoice details and feel an enclosed invoice unnecessary and certainly not a good idea in the case of a gift.
 We can re e-mail an invoice if, for any reason, you didn't receive our original e-mail.Do I have to pay postage, even if I collect from your shop?

-No. Your internet invoice will show a delivery charge but we will deduct that amount before we charge your credit card.
+No. Your internet invoice will show a delivery charge but we will refund any postage charge.
 So we know, just add a message in the 'other comments' box at our checkout, such as 'to collect from your shop on xxxxx day/date'I'm having a cheese and wine party.
 How much cheese should I budget for?

 'Suitable for Vegetarians' means that this cheese is suitable for vegetarians because the rennet which starts the cheesemaking process uses a plant extract.
 Vegetarian cheeses do not taste any different to ones using animal rennet.
 'Made with Unpasteurised Milk' means that this cheese is made using unpasteurised, sometimes called, raw milk.
 Usually it gives the cheese a better flavour and some cheeses can only be made using unpasteurised milk.I'm pregnant, so which cheeses should I avoid?